joekreu/basic_pcp/README.md

 ## 2. Prerequisites

 Use Python 3.8 or higher.
-This is enough for the actual parsers.
+The Python interpreter is enough for the actual parsers.
 The `bash` shell is required for a test script

 ## 3. Overview on the parsers